bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 ### 3. `FullSparseInplace()`
 The sparse jacobian is computed in place, limiting memory allocations, with an analytical formula when the sparsity of the jacobian of the vector field is constant.
 This is much faster than `FullSparse()`.

+## Linear solvers

+You can use the `DefaultLS()` for most jacobians.
+However, when the jacobian is dense, you should use

+- `COPLS()` or `COPBLS()` which the method of **condensation of parameters** (COP) implemented in Auto-07p.
+For this to be most efficient, the vector field must be written in non-allocating form.
+- you can use bordered linear solvers in large dimensions  to take advantage of the specific shape of the jacobian.
+See also Trapezoid method for additional information.

 ## Floquet multipliers computation

 We provide two methods to compute the Floquet coefficients.

-- The algorithm (Default) `FloquetColl` is based on the condensation of parameters described in [^Doedel].
+- The algorithm (Default) `FloquetColl` is based on the method of condensation of parameters (COP) described in [^Doedel].
 It is the fastest method.
 - The algorithm `FloquetCollGEV` is a simplified version of the procedure described in [^Fairgrieve].
 It boils down to solving a large generalized eigenvalue problem.
 There is clearly room for improvements here but this can be used to check the results of the previous method.

 These methods allow to detect bifurcations of periodic orbits.
 It seems to work reasonably well for the tutorials considered here.
 However they may be imprecise[^Lust].